G'Day Melbourne: Plot

 Nora takes a bus to Kensington, Victoria, where she is greeted by physicists Drs.
 Eden (Katja Herbers) and Bekker (Victoria Haralabidou).
-She is subjected to a few tests, which leads to some skepticism from Bekker.
-To determine her place in the test, they ask her a question: two kids are born and one will discover the cure for cancer only if the other baby is killed at birth, would she let the baby die a quick death if it could cure cancer.
+She is subjected to some tests and questioning, the latter of which leads to skepticism from Bekker.
+To determine whether or not Nora can continue with the process the doctors ask her a question: two kids are born and one will discover the cure for cancer only if the other baby is killed at birth, would she let one baby die a quick death if the other could cure cancer.
 Nora answers yes, claiming that kids die every day.
 The doctors then decide that Nora is not suitable for their plan and they leave despite Nora's pleas.

-That night, Kevin returns to the hotel, finding Nora.
-Kevin is not willing to share his problems, as Nora left when he told her he was seeing Patti.
-She accuses him of believing in Matt's world of the gospel, which made her send Lily away.
-This prompts Kevin to burn the gospel, also telling her that she refuses to have a kid, because people wouldn't feel sorry for her.
+That night, Kevin returns to the hotel, finding Nora in a manic state after being rejected from the process.
+Kevin is not willing to share his problems, as Nora left him before after he told her he was seeing Patti.
+They begin to argue and Nora accuses Kevin of liking Matt's book.
+This prompts Kevin to burn the gospel.
+Nora asks Kevin why he didn't stop her from giving Lily back to Christine, Kevin replied that she never even asked him, and he also tells her that she refuses to have another child now because people would no longer feel sorry for her.
 Nora maintains that her children aren't dead, just gone.
 Kevin then coldly tells her to be with them, and leaves the room just as the fire activates the sprinklers.
 Kevin tries to get a taxi, only to find chaos in the streets from an explosion.
-Kevin Sr. (Scott Glenn) appears, having recognized him on "G'Day Melbourne".
-He and Grace (Lindsay Duncan) drive Kevin away from the hotel, while Nora stays in her room.
+Kevin Sr. (Scott Glenn) appears, having recognized Kevin Jr. on "G'Day Melbourne" when he went to go look for Evie.
+He and Grace (Lindsay Duncan) drive Kevin away from the hotel, while Nora stays in the room.